-Crowley’s John Valentine joins the ranks of Navy Chiefs
+Crowley’s John Valentine Joins the Ranks of Navy Chiefs

 Crowley’s John Valentine, maintenance manager, has joined the ranks of U.S. Navy chiefs.
 He was recently named a Navy chief petty officer after ten years of active-duty service and two years of service in the reserves while working with us.